-It’s a common recommendation to use compression garments to help with injuries and soreness.
+It’s common for providers to recommend compression garments to help with injuries and soreness.

-Physical therapists, doctors, and athletic coaches never recommend using compression socks or braces anymore, because this outdated method to alleviate pain has been proven repeatedly to be ineffective.
+Physical therapists, doctors, and athletic coaches never recommend using compression socks or braces anymore because this outdated method to alleviate pain has been proven to be ineffective.
 What’s more, it can actually hurt you instead of help.

 Decades ago, athletes were taught the RICE method.
 That stood for “rest, ice, compression, and elevation.”
 But that’s the last thing you should do.
 An in-depth study published by the Journal of Athletic Training showed that it simply doesn’t work.